mpesavento/docker-notebook/README.md

 # Add DNS entry (SoftLayer DNS zone must exist for SOFTLAYER_DOMAIN)
 bin/sl-dns.sh myhost
 ```

-## Troubleshooting

-### Unable to connect to VirtualBox VM on Mac OS X when using Cisco VPN client.

-The Cisco VPN client blocks access to IP addresses that it does not know about, and may block access to a new VM if it is created while the Cisco VPN client is running.

-1. Stop Cisco VPN client.
-(It does not allow modifications to route table).
-2. Run `ifconfig` to list `vboxnet` virtual network devices.
-3. Run `sudo route -nv add -net 192.168.99 -interface vboxnetX`, where X is the number of the virtual device assigned to the VirtualBox VM.
-4. Start Cisco VPN client.

 # jupyter notebook - tensorflow README